 A paramedic certificate and emergency medical service degree are available in Palos Hills at Moraine Valley Community College.
 An Emergency Medical Technician course, which is a prerequisite for the certificate program, is also available.
 For students looking to become paramedics, the certificate program requires 35 credit hours.
 The Associate of Applied Science in Emergency Medical Services program requires 62 credits.
 Areas of study include general education, a paramedic internship, and electives in medical terminology and first aid.

 Students can enroll in an emergency medical technician certificate program at Southwestern Illinois College in Belleville.
 In addition to these classes being offered at the main campus, students can take the EMS course at off-campus sites as well as at the Red Bud Campus and the Sam Wolf Granite City Campus.
 During the fall and spring, the EMS course follows a 16-week format and each course section holds roughly 20 students.
 Course options are offered in the summer as well.

 Triton College in River Grove is home to certificate programs for basic EMTs and emergency medical responders.
 The EMT-B program meets all the necessary recommendations and guidelines from the state's department.
 An EMT-Basic Plus certificate program is also available.
 The program includes the EMT-B program, in addition to a EKG Technician program and a Phlebotomy Technician program.
-Students will completed 240 hours of coursework, and both the EMT and EMR programs require students to maintain a B average in order to receive certification.
+Students complete 240 hours of coursework.
+Both the EMT and EMR programs require students to maintain a B average in order to receive certification.